madfam-io/plinto/scripts/migration/README.md

 **Q: What about social login connections (Google, GitHub)?**

 A: Migrated as user metadata.
-Users can reconnect in Plinto.
+Users can reconnect in Janua.

 **Q: How long does migration take?**